jaredlll08/ModTemplate/README.md

         repo "https://github.com/CraftTweaker/CraftTweaker"
         // Set by default, so you don't need this line.
 Used to determine when to start a new changelog (Won't have any commit before commits with this message). incrementRegex "(?<!\\\\)version\\s+push"
+        // Set by default, Used as the file name for the generated changelog. changelogFile "changelog.md"
     }
     // Forge Version Tracker.
     // Note: Currently uses a proprietary closed source system.